 Alex Bradey (Fisher Stevens) is a successful film director.
-Then Leonard Fisher (Jeff Perry) turns up with evidence that Bradey was responsible for his sister death years before.
+Then old pal Leonard Fisher (Jeff Perry) turns up with evidence Bradey killed his sister years earlier.

 Quick-thinking Bradey lures Fisher to a deserted film set before electrocuting him and dumping the disfigured body at the beach.

 A Jaws studio tour theme ride features in this episode and also in Fade in to Murder.

 Fisher has a book about Bradey on him when he’s killed.
 This book – which literally names Bradey on the cover – also contains his phone number, though Bradey claims not to have heard from Fisher for years.

 While this gives Lieutenant Columbo (Peter Falk) an early opening, the end game relies on a number of pieces.

 - According to Bradey’s secretary, film studios use weather reports to schedule filming.
 When Bradey orders a water truck to wet-down the set even though rain is forecast, it looks suspicious.